vinnyo/frontend-challenges/README.md

 ### TODO App - Client Requirements

 * Components for display user's TODO lists.
-* Login component for setting the active user.
 * Handle storing data so that it persists across page refreshes.
-* Seperation of TODO lists between users.
-* Client users should only be allowed to edit their own lists.
 * Seperate the management of user's TODO lists from components.

 ### TODO App - Admin Requirements